Giants of Mont'e Prama: Nuraghe models

 Multi–towered nuraghe were the second highest megalithic constructions ever built – after the Egyptian pyramids – during the Bronze Age in the Mediterranean protohistoric area.
-The central tower from nuraghe Arrubiu (Orroli), one of the largest in the Island, reached the height of thirty meters and the general plan of that monument consists of at least nineteen towers articulated around several courtyards, occupying an area of approximately 3000 meters square excluding the village that lies outside the walls.
+The central tower from nuraghe Arrubiu (Orroli), one of the largest in the Island, reached the height of thirty metres and the general plan of that monument consists of at least nineteen towers articulated around several courtyards, occupying an area of approximately 3000 metres square excluding the village that lies outside the walls.
 It was the result of a unified design covering both the keep and the pentagonal bastion all made at the same stage in the fourteenth century BC.

 A nuraghe model is defined as the down-scaled, three-dimensional representation of Nuragic towers and castles, for sacred or political purposes.
 In analogy to the full-sized monuments, models can be divided into two general categories: